Daughter of Covid victim says Boris Johnson’s honours list is ‘tainted with blood’

 Shaun Bailey, who was awarded a peerage this month by the former prime minister, quit as chair of the London Assembly’s police and crime committee when a photograph of the party, organised by his London mayoral campaign, first emerged last year.
 He had left the party by the time the video was filmed, but is now facing calls for his peerage to be blocked.
 Tory aide Ben Mallett, who was given an OBE by Mr Johnson, was also among those filmed at the Christmas party.

-Just over four months after that video was said to have been filmed, on 23 April, Ruth, 47, was in an ambulance on the way to the hospital with her father, who has Alzheimer’s, after he had caught Covid in his care home.
+Months before that video was said to have been filmed, on 23 April, Ruth, 47, was in an ambulance on the way to the hospital with her father, who has Alzheimer’s, after he had caught Covid in his care home.

 She waited with him in hospital where it took nine hours for him to get a bed, describing scenes there similar to a “warzone”, with NHS staff desperately “scrambling” to save lives.